maxsonBraunLab/cutTag-pipeline/README.md

 ```

-NOTE: make sure to use double quotes and insert an integer for the -j flag.
+NOTE: make sure to use double quotes, and insert an integer for the -j flag.

 The above command will install the pipeline's conda environments into the `conda-prefix` directory - this means that conda environments are actually not stored INSIDE the container.
 The `--bind` argument binds the host (Exacloud) paths to the container to access the genome indices, conda prefix, and the path to the raw sequencing files.
 The `--profile slurm` will configure default settings for SnakeMake to interact with SLURM - more information can be found [here](https://github.com/maxsonBraunLab/slurm).
 Feel free to create another [snakemake profile](https://wiki.ohsu.edu/display/ACC/Exacloud%3A+Singularity) that has its own set of singularity arguments for added convenience.